Johnny0121/README/README.md

 ## Where else can I go?
 - :iphone: I've got a personal website that you can check out at [johnny-le.me](https://www.johnny-le.me)
+- If the site isn't up, I've probably spent the renewel money on food

 ## My dreams
 - Become a senior developer and mentor